A day-ahead market model for power systems: benchmarking and security implications: Results

 Ultimately, this significantly affects the cumulative demand not served (DNS) in the system, as highlighted in Figure~\ref{fig:EuroEM_security_bar}b.
 The DNS drastically increased for all dispatch models, with the highest increase observed with the DAM model.
 The DAM model produced a cumulative DNS that was 64\% higher than in OPF.
 By comparison, the increases were 54\% in ED and 47\% in UC.
 The high utilization of storage and gas units in the DAM provides generation flexibility in the system, but also increases the utilization of intra-zonal branches.
 In the event of large-scale disruptions, this places the system in critical loading conditions, supporting the development of cascading failures.

-The risk curves of the cascading failure analysis (Figure~\ref{fig:EuroEM_risk_curve}), or complementary cumulative distribution functions, quantify the probability of observing an event with a larger DNS compared to the value on the x-axis.
-The dispatch models have lower DNS than OPF only during what we classify as minor events.
+The risk curves of the cascading failure analysis (Figure~\ref{fig:EuroEM_risk_curve}) or complementary cumulative distribution functions quantify the probability of observing an event with a larger DNS than the value on the x-axis.
+We use the criteria outlined in ~\cite{Stankovski2023PowerEvidence} to classify the size of the events.
+The dispatch models have lower DNS than OPF only during minor events, with DNS of 25MW or lower.
 These events have a very high probability and minor DNS impact, as observed on the left-hand side.
-This supports the findings from Figure~\ref{fig:EuroEM_security_bar}a.
-As most of the failure events observed in the system fall into the category of minor events, the number of branch failures is the highest with OPF.
-However, the dispatch methods significantly compromise system security during low-probability, high-impact events.
+This supports the findings from Figure~\ref{fig:EuroEM_security_bar}a, in which OPF had the highest number of branch failures.
+As most failure events observed in the system are minor, the number of branch failures is highest with OPF.
+However, the dispatch methods significantly compromise system security during low-probability, high-impact events (DNS above 100MW).
 This is especially true for the day-ahead market model, as it results in the highest cumulative DNS.
 Surprisingly, the ED and UC models yielded the same worst-case cascading event, as indicated by the tail of the curve.
 This event occurred when the system operated near critical conditions, with a total demand of 3'546 MW.
 The resulting cascade led to six consecutive failures and a 71\% loss of the total system demand.
-In contrast, this cascading event is more controlled in the DAM dispatch, resulting in a minor loss of system demand.
-The worst event in the DAM dispatch was during an hour with a demand of 5'574 MW, where two simultaneous failures resulted in the shedding of 26\% of the total demand.
+In contrast, this cascading event did not cause the same damage in the DAM dispatch, resulting in a minor loss of system demand.
+The worst event in the DAM dispatch occurred during an hour with a demand of 5'574 MW, when two simultaneous failures led to the shedding of 26\% of the total demand.

 These findings are significant, as OPF solutions result in more stable systems by accounting for grid constraints when determining the optimal dispatch.
-This, however, does not accurately represent the operation of the European power system, where markets are decoupled from grid operations.
+This, however, does not accurately represent the operation of many real power systems, where markets are decoupled from grid operations.
 Therefore, system security is significantly overestimated when using OPF-based dispatch.